Buying more shares in your home (staircasing)

 The valuer will complete the valuation on the following terms in line with their RICS guidance:

 The open market valuation will value the property as 100% leasehold or freehold with vacant possession and will assume the shared ownership lease had not been granted.
-Improvements and/or failure to keep the property in good repair will be disregarded.
+Improvements with written consent and/or failure to keep the property in good repair will be disregarded.

 Please note that an estate agent’s valuation is not acceptable; under the terms of the lease, the valuation must be carried out by a RICS qualified surveyor.
 Whichever valuer you choose, you are responsible for their fee.